 Of course, formulating such a list requires a fair bit of research.
-We thought we’d give you a leg up with this list of essential business intelligence dashboard requirements.
+We thought we’d give you a leg up with this list of essential BI dashboard requirements.
 In addition to describing each feature, we explain why we think it’s important so that you can better gauge its value to your own business context.

-1. Embedded Dashboards and Dashboard Designers
+1. Embedded BI Dashboards and Dashboard Designers

-We’re an embedded BI solution, so no surprises here.
 The ability to embed not just dashboard output but the dashboard design space itself on any page of your host application is paramount.
 We believe your users should be able to view, manipulate, and build dashboards wherever you, the application architects, feel makes the most sense.

 2. Cloud-Based Access